-- Course Type: Seminar to be offered in Spring 2020
+- Course Type: Seminar offered Fall 2020 (see course page for more information)

 - This course is an introduction to the history of cybernetics across the Iron Curtain.
 Cybernetics, a putative universal science of communication and control, has disappeared so completely that most have forgotten that it ever existed.